BIOGRAPHY

 Miriam Levy is an artist working with dance, performance and poetry, based between London and Oslo.

-They work exploring the relationship between personal or political, underpinned by a shifting queer perspective.
-Their current work looks at ideas of care, community and rage.
+They work exploring the relationship between personal and political, underpinned by a shifting queer perspective.
+They are particularly interested in care, community and rage.

 They were commissioned to create a piece entitled Clips with Third Row Dance Company, looking at DIY hairdressing and community support.
 Other recent projects include creating a movement installation entitled Invisible Ink, exploring the search for a queer history you relate to.
 This was presented at Bermondsey Project Space and is part of an ongoing research collaboration with writer Rebecca Riddleston.